symfony/symfony/UPGRADE-4.0.md

 Ldap
 ----

- * The `RenameEntryInterface` has been deprecated, and merged with `EntryManagerInterface`
+ * The `RenameEntryInterface` has been removed, and merged with `EntryManagerInterface`

 Process
 -------